Johann David Schoepff

+During the revolutionary war Schoepff was stationed in Rhode Island.
+Determined to study the Americas as a scientist once the war ended, he travelled for two years in the United States, British East Florida, and the Bahamas.
+In his writings about his travels in the U.S., he criticized slavery, writing, "The white men are all the time complaining that the blacks will not work, and they themselves do nothing."

 He returned to Europe in 1784, where he worked for a time at the United Medical Colleges of Ansbach and Bayreuth.
 His North American observations are recorded in Travels in the Confederation [1783–1784], which first appeared in English translation in 1911.
 In 1792, he wrote Historia testvdinvm iconibvs illvstrata (A Natural History of the Turtles, Illustrated with Engravings), illustrated by Friedrich Wilhelm Wunder.